Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

             on JSON PREFIX 1 trading:account:
         SCHEMA
             $.accountNo as accountNo TEXT
-            $.retailInvestor as retailInvestor TAG
+            $.retailInvestor as retail investor TAG
             $.accountOpenDate as accountOpenDate TEXT

-3. Now, let's test the scenario by executing following queries using either redis-cli or RedisInsight tool:
+3. Now, let's test the scenario by executing the following queries using either redis-cli or RedisInsight tool:

-   * Get all the security lots by account number/id
+   * Get all the security lots by account number/ID

          `FT.SEARCH idx_trading_security_lot '@accountNo: (ACC10001)'`

-   * Get all the security lots by account number/id and ticker
+   * Get all the security lots by account number/ID and ticker

          `FT.SEARCH idx_trading_security_lot '@accountNo: (ACC10001) @ticker:{ABCMOTORS}'`

-   * Get total quantity of all securities inside investor's security portfolio
+   * Get the total quantity of all securities inside the investor's security portfolio

          `FT.AGGREGATE idx_trading_security_lot '@accountNo: (ACC10001)' GROUPBY 1 @ticker REDUCE SUM 1 @quantity as totalQuantity`

-   * Get total quantity of all securities inside investor's security portfolio at a particular time
+   * Get the total quantity of all securities inside the investor's security portfolio at a particular time

          `FT.AGGREGATE idx_trading_security_lot '@accountNo:(ACC10001) @date: [0 1665082800]' GROUPBY 1 @ticker REDUCE SUM 1 @quantity as totalQuantity`

-   * Get average cost price of the owned stock at a given date and time.
-If current price of the stock is known, this can also provide the profit and loss information.
+   * Get the average cost price of the owned stock at a given date and time.
+If the current price of the stock is known, this can also provide the profit and loss information.

          `FT.AGGREGATE idx_trading_security_lot '@accountNo:(ACC10001) @date:[0 1665498506]' groupby 1 @ticker reduce sum 1 @lotValue as totalLotValue reduce sum 1 @quantity as totalQuantity apply '(@totalLotValue/(@totalQuantity*100))' as avgPrice`